sommerfeld-io/.github/docs/development-guide.md

 ### Packaging and Distribution

-The application will be packaged and published solely as a Docker image.
-No other package format will be supported.
+The application will be packaged and published primarily as a Docker image, which is the default and recommended release format.
+While Docker images are the standard, alternative formats such as standalone binaries (e.g., for Go applications) may be provided if needed.

 ### Development Environment